robwatsongtr/music-pdf-to-speech/README.md

 the musical elements, by way of OMR (Optical Music Recognition), Music21 analysis of MusicXML, and text-to-speech.

-Requires Python 3.11.x for Coqui TTS.
+Requires Python 3.11.x for Coqui TTS and Java for Audiveris.

 ## Installation:

-Make sure Python 3.11x is installed.
+--Make sure Python 3.11x is installed.
 If not, install it.

-Clone repo.
+% brew install python@3.11

+-Make sure Java is installed:

+% java -version

+-If not, you can install it with:

+% brew install temurin

-cd into repo.
+-Clone repo and cd into repo.

-Create a Python 3.11 virtual environment in the project directory:
+-Create a Python 3.11 virtual environment in the project directory:

 % python3.11 -m venv your-venv-name

-Activate environment:
+-Activate environment:

 % source venv/bin/activate  or Windows:  venv\Scripts\activate